5 Ways Big Companies Protect their Data

 2. The use of encryption across the board

-From encrypted hard drives, USBs and phones to data encrypted prior to its transfer to the cloud or onto portable devices, encryption has become a must for all companies looking to secure their sensitive information.
+From encrypted hard drives, USBs, and phones to data encrypted prior to its transfer to the cloud or onto portable devices, encryption has become an essential step to protect company data and secure sensitive information.

 3. Protecting data in the cloud